ASU students taking a break during a hike on Barro Colorado Island.

 - Headlamp and/or lightweight flashlight (A headlamp is extremely useful.)

-- Copies of all travel documents (passport, plane tickets/itinerary, etc.) and medical documents (vaccinations card and anything else you may need)
+- Copies of all travel documents (passport, plane tickets/itinerary, etc.) and medical documents (vaccinations card and anything else you may need).
+Ideally you won’t carry your copies with your originals in the event that you lose both.

 Items that are useful but not necessary: